-And some still useful stuff from the old second edition (also on the course website) that got left out of the 3rd:
+And some still useful stuff from the old second edition (pdf available on the course website) that got left out of the 3rd:

-Construction Techniques:

-Radiofrequency and high speed circuits:

-Low-Power Circuit techniques:

-Transducers and Signal Processing:

-Chapter 14

-Chapter 15
+1. Construction Techniques: Chapter 12 2.
+Radiofrequency and high speed circuits: Chapter 13 3.
+Low-Power Circuit techniques: Chapter 14 4.
+Transducers and Signal Processing: Chapter 15 The "X-chapters" volume has just come out!
+(But I haven't seen it yet.)

 The book cannot stay up-to-date, of course, but we've tried to show you how to use data sheets to find properties of new devices.
 A good way to find out "what's available that might do what I want" is to read the advertisements in the various electronics trade magazines that are circulated widely and freely, so you'll probably find them lying around your department somewhere.
 EDN (Electronics Design News) is one of the best.
-Note that most of the articles are written by manufacturer's representatives, so can hardly be considered objective and are often poorly written.
+Also see Appendix M in H&H. Note that most of the articles are written by manufacturer's representatives, so can hardly be considered objective and are often poorly written.
 The IC manufacturers also put out "Application Notes" - usually available from their websites - that show suggested applications for their latest devices in considerable detail.
 These are usually very good and are written to be instructive about the details of the application.
 Look through the lists of titles of these for something that might apply to what you're trying to do.
 Many manufacturer's websites also have "part finders", where you can enter ranges for critical parameters, and it will give you a list of parts that meet these criteria.
 In the end, you always have to look at the data sheets to make sure it's what you want.
+See Appendix N.